 B. Continue to Increase Service Opportunities

 Our “hands on” service projects were very popular this year and we look to expand opportunities for such missional engagement.

 C. Develop a Culture of Engagement in Faith

 We hope to continue to assist American University in exploring the intersections of faith and public life.
-The pilot programs for the creation of a Center for Religion and Civil Life as a joint venture of the UMC and AU are already underway.
-In 2012-2013, we hope to continue the vocational mentoring and engagement pieces and add to it an undergraduate certificate in Religion and Civic Life.
+The pilot programs for the creation of a Center for Religion and Civil Life as a joint venture of the UMC and AU are already underway as is the undergraduate certificate in Religion and Civic Life.
+In 2013-2014, we hope to continue the vocational mentoring and engagement pieces and begin the development of the funding infrastructure for a Center.

 D. Develop Sermon Series Designed to Appeal to Seekers and Skeptics

 Following up on the examples provided by the fall sermon series of the last three years, we plan to have a number of sermon series in 2013-2014 that will attract non-religious or nominally religious students to come to our fellowship.

 Students have expressed a desire to add more arts to worship, including visuals and drama as an effort to maintain passion and energy in worship and engage the tradition in exciting new ways.
 We have lacked follow through in this aspect of our community life and we hope to be able to make some progress on implementing this goal.